 Developing models from the Business Motivation Model is not hard; there are many types of element and connector, providing a broad and versatile platform from which to create diagrams and models.
 The Business Motivation Model elements are simple in structure, consisting principally of just the name or ID and text, making it easy to quickly build up a structure.

-Facility Description BMM in You can develop Business Motivation
+You can develop Business Motivation